myriadrf/LimeSuite/debian/README.md

 The build generates a .ddeb file for each of the packages in the source containing binary files.
 The files are named `${package_name}-dbgsym_${version}_{architecture}.ddeb`.
-The sturcture of these files is the same as normal .deb files, except that the `data.tar` file contains only the debug symbols for the binaries in the non-debug symbol package.
+The structure of these files is the same as normal .deb files, except that the `data.tar` file contains only the debug symbols for the binaries in the non-debug symbol package.

 ### `.buildinfo` file